 Bitcoin is still a baby in money terms - it has only been around since 2009 and was relatively unknown until 2013.
 Established monies have been around for hundreds or even thousands of years.

 People should only fear volatility that trends downwards.
 Bitcoin's price volatility has been trending "upwards and to the right" since day 1 for over a decade now.
+What you don't want to do is store your money in something loses value over time.

 Every country uses a monetary policy that involves something called quantitative easing.
 This is when a central entity controlled by a handful of people create large amounts of fiat currency out of thin air for "reasons" when they see fit.
+Did you know that in 2020, it's been estimated that the U.S. printed over 22% of ALL circulating US dollars that are in existence?

 Everyday people lose in this situation because: